Advanced linear algebra: 1d. Complex numbers

 Let us discuss now what happens over the complex numbers.
-You certainly know about these numbers, and hopefully even love them, as any mathematician or physicist should do, with their basic theory being summarized as follows:
+You certainly know about these numbers, and hopefully even love them, as any mathematician or physicist should do.
+Before that, however, a bit of general theory.
+Let us start with: